jfrog/artifactory-user-plugins/config/blackDuckConfig/README.md

 Artifactory Black Duck Config User Plugin
 =========================================

-*This plugin is currently only working in Artifactory 4.x.
-We are working on updating it to work in Artifactory 5.x.*
+*This plugin is currently being tested for Artifactory 5.x releases.*

 Allows REST access to the Black Duck configuration.
 This plugin exposes two
 executions: